 - be relevant and aligned to the company strategy, including the material risks - be robust and independent.
-Directors should not be solely responsible for assessing their own skills; and - be communicated to shareholders.
+Directors should not be solely responsible for assessing their own skills.
+The assessment should be conducted by an external party; and - be communicated to shareholders.